mariohealth/v0/backend/mario-health-data-pipeline/seeds/prompt_master_market.md

 5. ✅ market_id follows naming convention exactly
 6. ✅ market_id is stable if we rebuild this file next year
 7. ✅ Notes field is 1-2 sentences, not a paragraph
+8. ✅ Can this market be cleanly approximated using whole CBSAs or well-known CBSA groupings?

 ---